Tomodovodoo/ParetoProof/docs/intro.md

 Current repo use:

 - keep tasks short,
-- keep durable decisions on GitHub,
+- please provide feedback via the Discussions!
-- use the project board to track work.
+- use the project board to track work and add scopes from discussion!